sophie22/coverage_exercise_SR/README.md

 # Version 0.0.2
 ## New in this version
 Calculate a combined percentage coverage value for each gene and identify genes with less than 100% coverage at 30x.
 Write information about genes with suboptimal coverage to an output file.
+Input file is now converted to tsv in the script, no need for separate command.
+Required depth is an input, defaults to 30 and script checks whether a corresponding column is present.
+Changed output filename to follow input filename.

+Command used to generate the example output: `python genes_coverage.py NGS148_34_139558_CB_CMCMD_S33_R1_001.sambamba_output.txt 30`